Skip to content

 1. /config/dvrs.yaml — file-based config, loaded from the mounted config volume

-2. CW_DVR_<N>_* environment variables — inline config from the compose file or Kubernetes manifest
+2. CW_DVR_<N>_* environment variables — inline config from the compose file or future Kubernetes manifest

 3. Web UI — servers added or edited through the browser